MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

 An error will be thrown if permissions are not granted by either the browser or the OS (specifically for macOS).
 With the one exception of the microphone permission on the OS level.
-If the microphone permission has not be granted on the OS level, macOS will still allow the browser to attain an audio track for the microphone.
+If the microphone permission has not been granted on the OS level, macOS will still allow the browser to attain an audio track for the microphone.
 However, the track will act as if it is in a "hardware mute" state.
 There is no API available for the browser to know the microphone is